-The admission requirements for the Certificate and Associate of Applied Science degree programs are as follows.
+The admission requirements for the Certificate programs are as follows.

 - 1. An applicant must:

 - a.
 Be a high school graduate, or

 - b.
 Possess a General Education Development (GED) Diploma

 Applicants who have completed their high school education outside of the United States must provide an evaluated copy of their foreign high school diploma.